 Despite the scarce monitoring of various fishing activities in some areas, all the small tuna fisheries have a high socio-economic relevance for most of the coastal countries concerned and for many local communities, particularly in the Mediterranean Sea, in the Caribbean region and in West Africa.
-The standardized CPUE from the Moroccan artisanal gillnet fishery fishing for Atlantic bonito in the Atlantic did not show any trend from 2004 to 2010 (SCRS/2012/179).
+The standardized CPUE from the Moroccan artisanal gillnet fishery fishing for Atlantic bonito in the Atlantic did not show any trend from 2004 to 2010 (Abid et al. 2013).